Home > Seattle > Seattle Cruises

 If you’re staying in near the airport in SeaTac, Show Me Seattle is your best option.
 They offer pick up at SeaTac hotels and both cruise ship terminals, and will drop-off at SeaTac Airport, SeaTac area hotels, and the Seattle cruise terminals.
 Tours last three hours and cover the downtown Seattle area, historic Pioneer Square, the International and Stadium districts, Seattle Center and the Space Needle, the Queen Anne and Fremont neighborhoods, and the Ballard Locks.
 These cruises run on ship departure days only.

-A delicious and informative shore excursion for those visitors whose ships are in port, a two-hour guided Food and Cultural Tour of Pike Place Market is a great way to experience the city’s best loved attraction with those in the know.
-Learn the Market’s history and taste the region’s best culinary offerings – with 9-10 tastings included, there’s no need to stop for lunch.
+The Ultimate Food Experience with Local Guide is a delicious and informative shore excursion for those visitors whose ships are in port.
+It’s a great way to experience Pike Place Market and nearby restaurants in downtown Seattle.
+Learn the market’s history and taste the region’s best culinary offerings – with 6 to 8 tastings included, there’s no need to stop for lunch.